 Punch shot

 When you need to keep the ball lower to recover it from a difficult place, punch shots are for then.
 For example, when you need to make the ball go under tree branches.
 Or when you are in a strong crosswind, and you need to make a lower shot to have less effect of wind on the ball flight.
-As a 90s shooter, it won’t be that difficult for you.

 How to make a punch shot?
 (Step by step)

 Step 1: Grab your iron-7 or 8 if you have slightly more space under branches.
-Take iron- 4 when you need to make a really low shot.
+Take iron-4 when you need to make a really low shot.

 Step 2: Position the ball in the middle of your stance.
 But for a low punch shot, place it in the back of your stance.

-Step 3: Put most of your weight on your left-hand side and 60- 65 % of your weight on your front foot.
+Step 3: Put most of your weight on your left-hand side and 60-65% of your weight on your front foot.
 Don’t move your lower body while making the shot.
 That may make the ball go off the target.

 Step 4: Keep the clubface more closed if you target a lower shot.